-- 14. In Figure 1.7(a), complete the white top face; i.e. move the drf corner cubic into the urf position so that the white sticker faces up.
+- 14. In Figure 1.6(a), complete the white top face; i.e. move the corner cubic in the downward layer into the position in the upper layer so that the white sticker faces up.
 Leave the rest of top layer unaffected. - 15.
-Classroom Discussion: You may have noticed that it is hard to precisely describe your moves.
+Classroom Discussion: You may have noticed that it is difficult to precisely describe your moves.
 What are effective ways we can use to clearly describe cube moves, in graphical representations, in words or in symbols?
 Why are the methods you propose clear and effective?